Soft And Fluffy Hot Cross Buns

 Step 1.
 In the bowl of your stand mixer, stir the flour, salt, brown sugar, yeast and pumpkin pie spice until combined.

-Add the butter in small amounts and mix on low speed until the flour mixture is the consistency of sand.
+Step 2.
+Add the butter in small amounts, mixing on low speed until the flour mixture resembles sand.

 Mixing bowl with flour, brown sugar, yeast, and cinnamon on a blue surface, next to a colorful checkered cloth and a stand mixer attachment.